 If it is determined that a Representative of ours has violated the Code, we will take appropriate action including, but not limited to, disciplinary action, up to and including termination of employment.
 We will take the necessary corrective action reasonably calculated to address and to correct the alleged violation.

-We will not allow any retaliation against a Representative who acts in good faith in
+We will not allow any retaliation against a Representative who acts in good faith in reporting any violation.

 We are committed to maintaining an environment in which people feel free to report all suspected incidents of inaccurate financial reporting or fraud.
 No retaliatory action will be taken against any person who reports any conduct, which he or she reasonably believes, may violate the Code.
 In addition, no retaliatory action will be taken against any individual who in good faith assists or participates in an investigation, proceeding, or hearing relating to a complaint about our auditing or financial disclosures, or who files, causes to be filed, testifies, or otherwise assists in such a proceeding against us.